Frontier Marshal (1939 film)

 Frontier Marshal is a 1939 American Western film directed by Allan Dwan and starring Randolph Scott as Wyatt Earp.
 The film is the second produced by Sol M. Wurtzel based on Stuart N. Lake's biography of Earp Wyatt Earp: Frontier Marshal (later found to be largely fictionalized).
 An earlier version was Wurtzel's Frontier Marshal, filmed in 1934.
 The film was remade by John Ford in 1946 as My Darling Clementine, including whole scenes reshot from the 1939 film.

-Frontier Marshal costars Nancy Kelly, Cesar Romero as "Doc Halliday" (the name was changed for the film from the original "Holliday" because of fear of a lawsuit from Holliday's family), John Carradine and Lon Chaney, Jr. Ward Bond appears as the town marshal; Bond was also in the 1934 version, and later appears as Morgan Earp in Ford's film.
-Eddie Foy, Jr. plays the large supporting role of his father, entertainer Eddie Foy, in this as well as three other feature films.
+Frontier Marshal costars Nancy Kelly, Cesar Romero as "Doc Halliday" (the name was changed for the film from the original "Holliday" because of fear of a lawsuit from Holliday's family), John Carradine and Lon Chaney Jr. Ward Bond appears as the town marshal; Bond was also in the 1934 version, and later appears as Morgan Earp in Ford's film.
+Eddie Foy Jr. plays the large supporting role of his father, entertainer Eddie Foy, in this as well as three other feature films.

 Plot

-In Tombstone, Arizona, the sheriff is unwilling to stop Indian Charlie from shooting up the saloon owned by Ben Carter, so new arrival Wyatt Earp does.
-Earp is beaten by some of Carter's hired men for taking the law into his own hands.
+In Tombstone, Arizona, Carter, a saloon owner, has arranged for Indian Charlie to get drunk and shoot up a rival saloon.
+When the sheriff is unwilling to stop Indian Charlie from shooting up the saloon, a new arrival to town, Wyatt Earp, stops the carnage.
+Later, Earp is beaten by some of Carter's hired men for taking the law into his own hands.
+This prompts Earp to take the job of marshal.

 Dance hall girl Jerry is upset with Earp, so when her sweetheart Doc Halliday gets to town, a showdown seems imminent.
 Earp and Doc instead become friends.
-Earp takes over as the lawman in town and also tries to convince Doc's former sweetheart Sarah Allen that their relationship can still work out.
+Doc's former sweetheart Sarah Allen arrives in town.
+Believing that he is no good for her, Doc estranges himself from Sarah, but Earp convinces her that her relationship with Doc can be rekindled.

-The two men work together after visiting entertainer Eddie Foy is kidnapped, and also when Jerry joins forces with Carter to plan the robbery of a gold shipment.
-Doc is forced to perform surgery to save a life, then is shot in the back by Carter.
-Earp avenges his friend's death and Jerry leaves.
+The two men work together after visiting entertainer Eddie Foy is kidnapped by Carter's men and forced to perform at his saloon.
+When Jerry joins forces with Carter to plan the robbery of a gold shipment, Earp and Doc foil the robbery and escape with their lives.
+Later, Doc is forced to perform surgery to save a young boy's life, then is ambushed and fatally shot by Curley Bill, one of Carter's men.
+Curly Bill then challenges Earp to a final showdown at the OK Corral.
+Earp avenges his friend's death and Jerry, remorseful and distraught over her part in the robbery, picks up a gun and finishes off the last of the gang.
+Sarah chooses to stay in Tombstone to remain close to Doc, and Jerry leaves town.